nhsconnect/ITK3-FHIR-eDischarge/pages/overview/overview_release_notes.md

 **New Profiles**

-Added Binary resource profile to allow support for attachments.
+Added Binary resource Profile to allow support for attachments.

 **Specification Structure**